Fife Older Persons’ Service - social cafes

 The cafes not only offer older people an opportunity to socialise with others, but also can provide valuable respite to carers who are in most cases family members.

-Volunteers organise a range of activities and trips for the cafe members, from music, to quizzes, to board games, to trips chosen by the members.
+Volunteers help staff to organise a range of activities for the café members, from music, to quizzes, to board games, to trips chosen by the members.

 How we can help you

-The Older Persons' Service have a number of volunteers who run social cafes each week in the following locations in Fife:
+The Older Persons' Service have a number of volunteers who help our Project Workers to run the social cafes each week in the following locations in Fife:

 - Tuesday at Torryburn Community Hall, Torryburn from 10.30am - 12.30pm